ladsantos/PoWeRS/README.md

 * Documentation for estimate
 * A silent version of estimate
-* Pre-built functions for evaluating the performance, instead of the observed spectrum
 * Better error handling
 * Undo the need of having some files already created (for instance, batch.par)